|

 Great Siege Tunnels you have the opportunity of seeing these fascinating

-monkeys at close quarters.
-Please remember that although they are normally well behaved, they are wild animals and despite their relative size can be dangerous.
+well behaved, they are wild animals and despite their relative size can be dangerous.

 ST. MICHAEL'S CAVE